 ESCAPE-pain is a 6 week rehabilitation programme for people with chronic joint pain of the knees and/or hips, that integrates educational self-management and coping strategies with an exercise regimen individualised for each participant.
 It helps people understand their condition, teaches them simple things they can help themselves with, and takes them through a progressive exercise programme so they learn how to cope with pain better.

 Cardiac rehabilitation (cardiac rehab for short) helps you get back to as full a life as possible after a cardiac event such as a heart attack, heart surgery or stent procedure.
 You may also be able to attend a cardiac rehab programme if you have been diagnosed with heart failure or if you have a device such as an implantable cardioverter defibrillator (ICD).
-Our Cardiac Rehab programmes run for 8 weeks, please speak to your cardiology nurse for more information.
+Our Cardiac Rehab programmes run for 8 weeks.

-To request any of these services or find out more then please contact us.
+To request these services or find out more about them, please contact us.